Loading…

 Colours

-Adiseal is an excellent adhesive for PVC wall panels due to its strength, waterproof and flexible adhesive properties.
-It can bond PVC wall panels to various surfaces such as brick, concrete, plaster, wood, stone, tile, marble, and more.
+Adiseal is an ideal adhesive for PVC wall panels & best adhesive for PVC bathroom cladding, offering exceptional strength, waterproof properties, and flexibility.
+It can effectively bond PVC panels & PVC bathroom cladding to various surfaces like brick, concrete, plaster, wood, stone, tile, marble, and more.

-To ensure the best bond, it is recommended to apply the adhesive in thin vertical strips, especially in areas where water can run behind the wall panel.
-This prevents water from building up on top of the adhesive, which can freeze and expand in cold temperatures, putting additional pressure on the bond.
+For optimal results, it is recommended to apply Adiseal in thin vertical strips, especially in areas where water may seep behind the wall panels.
+This prevents water accumulation on top of the adhesive, which can freeze and cause added pressure on the bond during cold temperatures.

 PVC glue